VictorRios-hub/MoE_finetuning/README.md

 ### Evaluate the model
 You can then run the evaluation process using the command ```python eval.py --adapter_dir checkpoints --n 200 --batch_size 2```

-Feel free to visualize the results on the charts !
+Feel free to visualize the results on the chart !

 ### Test the finetuned model